 Insurance certificates can now be uploaded on the Directors Dashboard by selecting Documents Upload.

-WGI has arranged a group rate through Francis L. Dean Aossociates, LLC.
+WGI has arranged a group rate through Francis L. Dean Associates, LLC.
 CLICK HERE TO BUY INSURANCE ONLINE.
-All policies are annual (12 month) policies and cannot be negotiated for less than the minimum premium amount.
-If you have any questions, please contact Tom Wojciechowski, Francis L. Dean & Associates of Colorado, LLC at (800) 745-2409 ext.
-210 or [email protected] .
+All policies are annual (12-month) policies and cannot be negotiated for less than the minimum premium amount.
+If you have any questions, please contact Tom Wojciechowski, Francis L. Dean & Associates, LLC at (773) 972-1235 or email at [email protected].

 The General Liability policy protects your group, instructors, directors and officers against claims of bodily injury liability, property damage liability, and the litigation costs to defend against such claims.
 This coverage should also allow a group to rent rehearsal facilities, as most require proof of coverage.

 • $5,000 Medical Expense within your General Liability policy – is no fault medical insurance for any spectators or non-performing participants, non-staff.
 No lawsuit needs to be filed for this limit to cover these types of “slip & fall”, bodily injury incidents.

 The Accident Medical Payments covers all participants, volunteer workers and staff members while participating in sponsored and supervised activities and while traveling, directly and without interruption, to and from sponsored and supervised activities and their homes or places of residence.
-Accident Medical coverage is going to pay medical bills of an injured participant or staff person, thus lowering the likelihood a lawsuit is filed against your organization.
+Accident Medical coverage is going to pay the medical bills of an injured participant or staff person, thus lowering the likelihood a lawsuit is filed against your organization.